xmartlabs/PagerTabStripView/README.md

 ### Customize pager style

 PagerTabstripView provides 3 different ways to show the views.
-You have the ability to select it and customize some aspects of each one using the `pagerTabStripViewStyle` modifier.
+You can select it and customize some aspects of each one using the `pagerTabStripViewStyle` modifier.

 #### Scrollable style